 ESPAD was initiated due to the lack of comparable data on substance use among European teenagers.
 In order to collect such data, a common methodological protocol was established in the early 1990s, including a master questionnaire.
-For pragmatic reasons it was decided to conduct the survey among students in classrooms.
+For pragmatic reasons it was decided to conduct the survey among students in classrooms and turning 16 years during the year of data collection.

 The overall aim of ESPAD is to collect comparable data on substance use among 15–16 year old students in as many European countries as possible.
 The most important objectives in the long run are to monitor trends, and to compare trends between countries and groups of countries.
 In order to do so, the surveys are repeated every four years, with 1995 as the starting point.